Project management, daily stand-up, remote work BC and DC (Covid-19)

 1. Thoughts about project management and daily stand-up BC

-My favorite persons to work with are developers, UX / UI and graphic designers, and creative directors (only those borderline genius and crazy).
+My favorite collaborators are developers, UX/UI designers, graphic designers, and creative directors—particularly those who are a mix of genius and madness.

-A simple example.
-One of the four foundational values of the Agile Manifesto is “Individual and Interactions over Processes and Tools”.
+Much of my time was spent extinguishing crises exacerbated by managerial oversight rather than genuinely supporting my team.
+While I may not be the best project manager, I prioritize honesty and team welfare.
+I strive to separate my understanding of Agile project management from the distorted versions that organizations adopt merely because it’s trendy.
+For example, one of the core values of the Agile Manifesto is “Individuals and interactions over processes and tools.”
 Show me one company that implemented Agile, even one as big as G or F and I’ll show the many articles about the way they treat their employees and all the wrong things that happen.

 Of course, people will work after they get home.
 Many developers work at night because they can concentrate better.
 Keeping them in daily stand-ups until 10 am, having meetings for the rest of the day, it will mess with your mojo for sure.